Remote Management of High Flow

 PARIS on Country outline

-We will introduce a measured model of care using a comprehensive educational Respiratory Care Bundle for children with ARF in rural and remote hospitals in Queensland.
+We will introduce a measured model of care using a comprehensive educational Respiratory Care Bundle for children with Acute Respiratory Failure (ARF) in rural and remote hospitals in Queensland.

 PARIS on Country outline

-We will introduce a measured model of care using a comprehensive educational Respiratory Care Bundle for children with ARF in rural and remote hospitals in Queensland.
+We will introduce a measured model of care using a comprehensive educational Respiratory Care Bundle for children with Acute Respiratory Failure (ARF) in rural and remote hospitals in Queensland.

 More Information